Art history has always been of great interest to Kelley. He's read many books and articles on the subject.

-Conceptual art refers to creations that stress the concept or idea behind their production rather than their perceived beauty or artistry.
-Nevertheless, most of the artworks on this list are pleasing to the eye, so aesthetics may have played a part in their creation.
-The works on this list are in no particular order, and an item's position on the list does not indicate that it is better or worse than any other.
+Conceptual art defines the concept or idea behind the creation of such artworks, not their perceived beauty or artistry.
+Nevertheless, the artworks on this list are mostly pleasing to the eyes, so aesthetics may have played a part in their creation.
+Also, the compilation is produced in no particular order.

 1. Fountain by Marcel Duchamp (1917)